Diversification Across Mining Pools: Optimal Mining Strategies under PoW: Implementation of Our Model

 \section{Implementation of Our Model}

 In this Section we present an implementation of our mining resources allocation mechanism.
-We developed a Python tool that automates the decision for an active miner, who owns either commercial off-the-shelf (COTS) hardware (e.g. CPUs/GPUs) or application-specific integrated circuit hardware (ASICs) \footnote{ The latest version of our tool can be accessed at \url{http://smart-miner.com}}.
+We developed a Python tool that automates the decision for an active miner, who owns either commercial off-the-shelf (COTS) hardware (e.g. CPUs/GPUs) or application-specific integrated circuit hardware (ASICs) \footnote{ Our implementation can be accessed at \url{http://smart-miner.cs.gmu.edu/}}.
 Our tool covers all the cases discussed in Section \ref{sec:model}. \ifllncs